How do you take care of an epiphytic Microgramma fern? Your first thought may be WHAT IS an epiphytic Microgramma fern?

-This plant below was labeled Microgramma lycopodioides, but with more research, I feel it could be M. vacciniifolia.
+As you can see, the plant below is labeled Microgramma lycopodioides, but with more research, I think it is M. vacciniifolia.
 If you have any ideas, please, let me know.
-Whatever it is, I think it is an amazing plant and am happy to have it.
-It is residing in a large glass vessel at this point until I can decide whether to mount it or make a terrarium to house all of my microgrammas.
+Whatever it is, it is an amazing plant, and am happy to have it.
+It resides in a large glass vessel until I can decide whether to mount it or make a terrarium for all my microgrammas.

 I hope you can find one of these ferns to add to your collection.
 Do you already have one, or are you going to look for one?
 Let me know in the comments.